neatsys/neatworks/README.txt

 * `terraform`-based cluster/infrastracture management
 * `tracing` as logging solution

-The codebase is intentionally published under restrictly license, as it's intended for non-commercial use and all forkings are expected to be contributed back to upstream eventually.
+The codebase is intentionally published under a restricted license, as it's intended for non-commercial use and all forkings are expected to be contributed back to upstream eventually.
 Besides it is inherently never production ready because e.g. breaking changes happen all the time.

 TODO list all implemented protocols and applications.